saiful247/saiful247/README.md

 ## About Me

-🎓 Currently navigating the challenging seas of my third year in university, pursuing a degree in software engineering.
+🎓 Currently navigating the challenging seas of my third year in university, pursuing a degree in Data Science.
 The struggle is real, but so is the passion for crafting elegant code.

 💡 Balancing the delicate dance between studying hard and hustling for that extra life.
 Because who said you can't code your way to success?